Trying to Run Half Marathon in Under 1.30

 You should plug in your results in the Race Conversion Calculator.

-This is a classic situation that almost every beginning runner finds themselves in.
+Don't worry though.
+Again, don't get discouraged.
+This is a classic situation that almost all developing runners find themselves in.
 The reason?
 Your running base is not developed well enough yet.

-On a positive note, your 2 mile time suggests a half marathon time faster than 1 hr 30 minutes.
-So, a sub-90 minute half marathon is within your abilities..
+On a very positive note, your 2 mile time suggests a half marathon time faster than 1 hr 30 minutes.
+It is a very short predictor race.
+But it shows us that you do have the innate speed to be able to get to a sub-90 half marathon eventually.

 trying to run half marathon under 90 minutes

-As I alluded to before, your running base is not well developed yet.
+As I said before, your running base is not well developed yet.
 In order to "fix" that, you need a lot more long distance runs under your belt.

 Secondly, I would recommend some variety in your training.
-Most of your running should be easy/long runs, but in addition to that I'd advise some tempo runs.
+It may already be there.
+So, maybe this advice is redundant.
+But to be complete....
+Most of your running should be easy / long runs, but in addition to that I'd advise some tempo runs.
+Check out the link to see why this is important and also to get ideas for workouts.

-When you are a bit further advanced you could also do speed workouts like interval running, but at this stage you'd get most benefit out of easy/long runs and tempo runs.
+When you are a bit further advanced you could also do speed workouts like interval running.
+For variety and speed development intervals are really good to do.
+Depending on where you are at with your training, I'd say you'd benefit most out of easy/long runs and tempo runs.

-So, sorry to disappoint you, in the short term I think that 90 minutes is not yet achievable.
-But based on that 2 mile time it looks like it is within your reach down the line.
-Keep on training consistently, enjoy the process and I am sure that you will improve your half marathon massively over the next two years.
+Then keep on training consistently, enjoy the process and I am sure that you will improve your half marathon massively over the next few years.

 Hope this helps.

-Best of luck in your upcoming half marathon!
+Best of luck in the upcoming half marathon and in your quest for sub-90!

 Kind regards,